 She has co-authored a book on Chinese Medicine entitled ‘Unlocking the Mysteries of Chinese Medicine: A Reference Manual for Consumers’, which aims to make Chinese medicine more accessible to Western consumers.

-Since early 2014, Karen has been developing a unique, holistic, women-centred model of care with Martina Gorner from Ten Moons midwifery aimed at providing Melbourne women with safe, no- to low-intervention pregnancy and birth care.
+Since 2014, Karen has been developing a unique, holistic, women-centred model of care with Martina Gorner from Ten Moons midwifery aimed at providing Melbourne women with safe, no- to low-intervention pregnancy and birth care.

 We are an ethical practice